Welcome to today's edition of the Rush 24-7 podcast.

 This is just a sad, sad circumstance.

-This many incidents continue to happen.
+This many incidents continue to happen, and apparently there is no effort.

-So far I have not seen the drive-by media pick this up anywhere.
+Now, the Boston, what is this, Boston Herald, so far I have not seen the drive-by media pick this up anywhere.

 U.S. Representative Patrick Kennedy insisted yesterday that he had consumed no alcohol before he slammed his Mustang convertible into a concrete barrier near his office.

-He was drinking a little bit, said the woman who works at the Hawk and Dove would not give her name.
+He was drinking a little bit, said the woman who works at the Hawk and Dove, would not give her name.

-Leaving his office late last night, Kennedy uh refused to say whether he'd been to the Hawk and Dove the night before.
+Leaving his office late last night, Kennedy refused to say whether he'd been to the Hawk and Dove the night before.

-Uh now ambien's not for that.
+Now, ambiene's not for that.

-I well, I don't think it is.
+Well, I don't think it is.

-Uh but aside from that, this is a this is a police matter and it's a cover-up, and it's it's it's also a uh a personal tragedy story because this is this this is disaster waiting to happen for a human being, Patrick Kennedy, uh at all these all these efforts to cover this up and and say it didn't happen and all this is not helping him, uh, is the bottom line.
+But aside from that, this is a police matter, and it's a cover-up, and it's also a personal tragedy story because this is disaster waiting to happen for a human being, Patrick Kennedy.

 And you wonder how many people care about that.